Film Visa

 NOTE

-If all requested documents are complete, you are ready to submit all data to your local consulate!
-We will be in touch providing your local Embassy Socio-Cultural Affairs officer.
+If all requested documents are complete, you are ready to submit all data to the Indonesian Embassy!

-The application will be reviewed by the Consulate.
-If all is complete, your application will get sent to the Ministry of Culture & Education and the Film Commission.
+Once complete, it is sent to the Ministry of Culture & Education and the Film Commission for Film Permit approval.

 7-14 working days

-Each applicant will be requested to send the following documents to Balifixer.
-In this step, we will process your B211C E-Visa with the local immigration on site.
+Each applicant will be requested to submit the following documents to Bali Fixer.
+In this step, we will process your C14 E-Visa with the immigration.

 DOCUMENTS